Meet our Leadership Team

 When he’s not working or volunteering, Justin enjoys taking on home DIY projects, spending time with his three children, and living by the mottos: “Try everything twice” and “Don’t sweat the small stuff.”

-As Strategy Chair for Roll Call Chicagoland, Martin helps guide organizational priorities and long-term planning to ensure RCC remains responsive and impactful for veterans and military families across Chicagoland.
+Vice President of the Board for Roll Call Chicagoland, Martin helps guide organizational priorities and long-term planning to ensure RCC remains responsive and impactful for veterans and military families across Chicagoland.
 A dedicated leader and mentor, he brings decades of military, technical, and business expertise to support RCC’s mission of community, networking, and career development.

 Martin is a retired U.S. Army Staff Sergeant with 4 years of active duty, including service in the White House Communications Agency providing secure communications for President Ronald Reagan, Vice President George H.W.
 Bush, and senior cabinet officials.
 He continued his service with 22 years in the Illinois Army National Guard, including deployment to Iraq (2004–2005) as a Battalion Signal Officer supporting the Big Red One Infantry Division and the 101st Airborne Division.